Post

 pip3 install anthropic

-Also, the following packages are needed to use the post translation script introduced later, so install or update them with the following command.
+The following packages are also required to use the post translation script introduced later, so install or update them with the following command.

 1